Salt & Wind Travel

 What Is Special About Taormina Sicily?

-There are stunning communal gardens, a few of the top restaurants on the island, and some of the best shopping in Sicily with a mix of local boutiques and international brands as well as housewares, gourmet goods, and fashionable clothing.
+There are stunning communal gardens, a few of the top restaurants on the island, and some of the best shopping in Sicily, with a mix of local boutiques and international brands as well as housewares, gourmet goods, and fashionable clothing.

-Speaking of, a few well-known (but worth visiting spots) include Majolica for ceramics, Dieffe for all things Made In Italy, and La Torinese for gourmet goods.
+Speaking of, a few well-known (but worth visiting) stores include Majolica for ceramics, Dieffe for all things Made In Italy, and La Torinese for gourmet goods.

 With seaside hotels like the Villa Sant’Andrea and cliffside luxury like the San Domenico Palace, it’s also one of the top destinations for our travel planning clients heading on an Italian honeymoon.
-And, unlike some other destinations where tourism is the main draw, there are 10,000 full-time residents in Taormina Sicily and they very much live there.
+And, unlike some other destinations where tourism is the main draw, there are 10,000 full-time residents in Taormina Sicily, and they very much live there.

-But if you go on the shoulder or off-season (see below), there is enough to do to stay occupied for a few days or even up to a week if you like to travel leisurely.
+But if you go on the shoulder or off-season (see below), there is enough to do to stay occupied for a few days or up to a week if you like to travel leisurely.
 Top of your list should be:

 Ancient Greek Theater